rollkit/docs/tutorials/recipe-book.md

 <!-- markdownlint-enable MD013 -->

-After you have synced your node and funded it from the faucet, you will need to stop it to restart it with `celestia-da`.
+After you have synced your node and funded it from the faucet, you will need to stop it with "Control + C".

-To do so, use the following command:
+Then, restart it with `celestia-da` using the following command:

 ```bash
 docker run -d \